abdalimran/pykotokenizer/README.md

 # PyKoTokenizer
-PyKoTokenizer is a deep learning (RNN) model-based word tokenizer for Korean language.
+PyKoTokenizer is a Korean text tokenizer for Korean Natural Language Processing tasks.
+It includes deep learning (RNN) model-based word tokenizers as well as morphological analyzer based word tokenizers for Korean language.

 ## Segmentation of Korean Words
 Written Korean texts do employ white space characters.
 However, more often than not,